1973 French Open – Men's singles

 Ilie Năstase defeated Nikola Pilić in the final, 6–3, 6–3, 6–0 to win the men's singles tennis title at the 1973 French Open.
+It was his second and last major singles title, after the 1972 US Open.
+Năstase did not lose a set during the tournament.

 Andrés Gimeno was the defending champion, but lost in the second round to Guillermo Vilas.

-This was the first major appearance for future six-time French Open champion Björn Borg.
+This was the first major appearance for future world No. 1, six-time French Open champion, and eleven-time major champion Björn Borg; he lost in the fourth round to Adriano Panatta.

 Seeds

 The seeded players are listed below.
 Ilie Năstase is the champion; others show the round in which they were eliminated.